 Juniors in August and Seniors in April.
-In 2018 the Seniors tournament is scheduled for 16 - 20 April.
+In 2018 the Seniors tournament ran from16 - 20 April.
 Please see website calendar for this year's junior dates .